skrysmanski/devlog/content/articles/cpp/cpp-project-tutorial-3.md

 #include "stdafx.h"
 ```

-Next, you need to go to the //file's// settings (via context menu) and change the value of "Precompiled Header" from "Use" to "Create".
+Next, you need to go to the *file's* settings (via context menu) and change the value of "Precompiled Header" from "Use" to "Create".

 [[image:creating-precompiled-header.png|center|medium|link=source]]